 Who We Are

 All are welcome and encouraged to participate in these Taoist arts as they choose.
-For 50 years, at every location across the country, people from all ages, backgrounds and walks of life have been learning and practising the teachings of Taoism together.
-They have diverse reasons and motivations for their involvement, ranging from a simple enjoyment of the Taoist Tai Chi® arts, to an interest in the health benefits, to the rewards of participation in a friendly and supportive community, to the pursuit of a spiritual path whose roots reach back to ancient China.
+For 50 years, at every location across the country, people from all ages, backgrounds, languages, cultures and walks of life have been learning and practising the teachings of Taoism together.
+They have diverse motivations, ranging from a simple enjoyment of the Taoist Tai Chi® practice, to an interest in the health benefits, to the rewards of participation in a friendly and supportive community, to the pursuit of a spiritual path whose roots reach back to ancient China.
 All our activities are rooted in Taoist spiritual practice, regardless of how people choose to participate.

 In 1998, Master Moy passed away, leaving the organization a clear direction and a powerful foundation.
 In a spirit of learning and working together, his students have continued to develop these teachings in order to share them with others.
 As Master Moy envisioned, these arts will continue to flourish for generations to come.